Aguja Poincenot - East face

 During that visit Piola and Anker waited for good weather in the Piergiorgio valley for about a month, until they run out of time and had to go home.
 The day they were supposed to leave they changed their minds, and decided to stay an extra ten days.
 During those ten days, and in spite of mostly bad weather they climbed four new routes, one on El Mocho, one on Innominata, one on Guillaumet and this impressive one on Poincenot.
 The name of the article Piola wrote for Mountain Magazine back then was “Patagonicos Desesperados”, a name that likely explains well the frustration they so successfully channeled into such a ferocious spree of activity.

-In late 2010 Catalan Oriol Baro and Argentine Ramiro Calvo made the first integral ascent of the route, linking the bottom and top portions to reach the summit.
+In late 2010 Catalan Oriol Baro and Argentine Ramiro Calvo made the first continuos ascent of the route, linking the bottom and top portions to reach the summit.
 They bivied once in a small ledge at the end of pitch 6.

 Descent.
 Rappel via the same route.
 All belays are equipped with bolts, pins and carabiners for fast retreat.
 This route is a good descent line for anybody summiting Poincenot and not willing to deal with the slow Whillans descent.
 The first rap station can be found two meters below the SE end of the main summit.